yuzhimanhua/MATCH/README.md

   ]
 }
 ```
 Here, each paper is represented by its [Microsoft Academic Graph (MAG)](https://academic.microsoft.com/home) Paper ID (in both the "paper" field and the "reference" field); each author is represented by its MAG author ID; each label is represented by its MAG Field-of-Study ID.

+**NOTE: In both datasets, there are a few papers appearing in the "reference" field but not appearing as a record in the dataset.
+In other words, a paper Y may be in the "reference" field of a paper X, but there is no record in the dataset whose "paper" field is Y.**

 The "text" field is a sequence of words.
 Due to copyright issues, we represent each word as a number.
 Meanwhile, we provide a vocabulary file ```MAG/vocabulary.txt``` which maps each number back to its original word.
 ```
 0	engineered
 1	annexin